WorldWideTelescope/pywwt/docs/views.rst

 Switching views
 ===============

-New in release 0.4.0 is the ability to toggle between modes in the same manner as in the WorldWide Telescope Web Client by using the :meth:`~pywwt.BaseWWTWidget.set_view` method.
-Available modes include sky, planet, solar system, Milky Way, universe, and panorama.
-The rest of the documentation is based on the default sky mode, so here we discuss what makes the others different.
+PyWWT includes the option to toggle between view modes in the same manner as in the WorldWide Telescope Web Client by using the :meth:`~pywwt.BaseWWTWidget.set_view` method.
+Available modes include a view of the sky, as well as 3D views of celestial bodies, the solar system, the galaxy, or the observable universe.
+The rest of the documentation is based on the default sky mode, so here we discuss what makes the other modes different.

 Planet view
 -----------

 Use this mode to get individual views of most of the major objects in the solar system -- the Sun, the planets, Pluto, Earth's Moon, and Jupiter's Galilean satellites.
 To use this mode, enter the name of your desired object as the